microsoft/live-share/docs/use/vscode.md

 Once Live Share completes the installation process on Linux, you will be prompted to run a command in a Terminal that has been automatically copied to the clipboard to enable joining via the browser.

+> **Note:** If you do not see this notification you may be missing the "xsel" or other libraries Live Share depends.
+Be sure to install the needed [Linux prerequisites](#install-linux-prerequisites).

 The command will look like this (where VERSION is replaced by the Live Share extension version):

 `sudo sh ~/.vscode/extensions/ms-vsliveshare.vsliveshare-VERSION/node_modules/@vsliveshare/vscode-launcher-linux/install.sh /usr/share/code/code ~/.vscode/extensions/ms-vsliveshare.vsliveshare-VERSION/cascade.json `